kallisti5/rivian-service-guide/guides/low-voltage/12v-replacement.md

   1. Once the batteries are in the vehicle, enter the cabin and perform a hard reset. (hold the left-most steering wheel button and the emergency blinker button)
   2. Once the vehicle recovers, go into RiDE and perform a 12v low-voltage reset.
-     1. As of today, this doesn't seem to do anything.
+     1. As of today, this doesn't seem to do anything on dual battery vehicles.
 A service center might be able to reset it remotely.